So, you a baller. You understand the value of a high-quality, adjustable bench, and you want the best. One. Possible.

 If you prefer pop-pin adjustments …

-The AB-5000 and AB-5100 are the two premium, pop-pin adjustable benches.
+The AB-5100 is a two premium, pop-pin adjustable bench.
 Some people prefer the security of locking a pop-pin into the hole, rather than a ladder-style system.
-Both these benches have the same number of angles (35 total), work with the Leg Roller Attachment to allow for decline exercises, have a 1,000lb weight rating, fall within International Powerlifting Federation height guidelines, are 11-gauge steel, have wheel guards, laser-cut degree markings, and standard, sticky, vinyl pads.
+This bench has 35 angles, works with the Leg Roller Attachment to allow for decline exercises, has a 1,000lb weight rating, falls within International Powerlifting Federation height guidelines, is 11-gauge steel, has wheel guards, laser-cut degree markings, and standard, sticky, vinyl pads.

 The AB-5100 has a 3.1” pad gap (the biggest gap among the premium benches), but it offers a seat that tapers for comfort.
 It also has the smallest footprint (7.5SQFT) when in use (not storage), making it great for small gyms.
 This bench has the fewest color options to pick from (three), but it does have an extra narrow front leg, so you have plenty of space for your feet.